5tanly/FactionTop/README.md

 ##### 1. Download the files from the GitHub repo

-##### 2. Place the files in the directory where you run MinecraftClient.exe from; i.e. working directory
+##### 2. Place the files in the directory where you run MinecraftClient.exe from; i.e. working directory, the only files you need are the .cs and .ini files

 ##### 3. Make sure [ScriptScheduler] is enabled in MinecraftClient.ini